-If no payment, or no acceptable payment arrangement, is made within 14 days of sending the final notice you will receive a Magistrates' Court summons incurring costs of £30, which will be added to how much you owe us.
+If no payment, or no acceptable payment arrangement, is made within 14 days of sending the final notice you will receive a Magistrates' Court summons and court costs of £65 will be added to the amount that you owe us.

 If payment, including costs, is not made on the summons, an application will be made to the Magistrates' Court for a liability order.
-This will involve a further £50 costs being added to how much you owe us.
+This will involve further costs of £10 being added to how much you owe us.
 A liability order gives us the power to recover the debt from you in a number of ways, including:

-Passing your account to a bailiff which will involve further charges being incurred.
+- Passing your account to an external enforcement agent which will involve further charges being incurred.

 All Enforcement Agent (formerly 'bailiff') action and the fees that can be charged, is governed by the Tribunal Courts & Enforcement Act 2007 and the Taking Control of Goods and Taking Control of Goods (Fees) Regulations 2014.